andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 and coffee training centre" appears to be the presentment preferred by Tim (or more likely the PR firm who runs his website).

-to be overrun with patrons right? early 20s.
-I'm surprised that the shop isn't overrun with guests, seeing as this is the only Tim Wendelboe store in the entire world - he is of the belief that opening more locations will dilute his grasp on the quality of the coffee he serves.
-I saunter up to the bar helmed by two tall, stunningly attractive Norwegians who appear to be in their early 20s.

 They pride themselves on light roast coffee.
-But why...
 <div class="block-quote">
 <p>
 We wish to preserve and enhance as much of the natural coffee flavours as